Big Papi manages just fine, perfect fit in new All-Star role

 “I’m so friendly with everybody,” he said, “I don’t know how to be mad at anybody.”

-Luis Basabe was hoping to see that big smile in person.
+Luis Basabe got to see that big smile up close.
 A top young talent for the Chicago White Sox, the 21-year-old from Venezuela was picked by Ortiz to lead off and play center field.
+He rewarded his manager’s faith by hitting a home run.

-Asked how it felt to share a clubhouse with Ortiz, his eyes grew wide.
+Asked how it felt to share space with Ortiz, his eyes grew wide.

 “His name ...
 Big Papi ... that name means a lot,” Basabe said.
 “A legend, a good teammate, a champion.”